cemde/cemde.github.io/_publications/2025-domain-certification.md

-title = {Shh, don't say that! {Domain} {Certification} in {LLMs}}, url = {https://openreview.net/forum?id=brDLUmZJ1E}, booktitle = {Workshop on {Socially} {Responsible} {Language} {Modelling} {Research}}, author = {Emde, Cornelius and Arvind, Preetham and Paren, Alasdair and Kayser, Maxime and Rainforth, Tom and Lukasiewicz, Thomas and Torr, Philip and Bibi, Adel}, booktitle={The Thirteen International Conference on Learning Representations (ICLR)}, year = {2025}, abstract = {Large language models (LLMs) are often deployed to perform constrained tasks, with narrow domains.
+title = {Shh, don't say that! {Domain} {Certification} in {LLMs}}, url = {https://openreview.net/forum?id=brDLUmZJ1E}, booktitle = {Workshop on {Socially} {Responsible} {Language} {Modelling} {Research}}, author = {Emde, Cornelius and Arvind, Preetham and Paren, Alasdair and Kayser, Maxime and Rainforth, Tom and Lukasiewicz, Thomas and Ghanem, Bernard and Torr, Philip and Bibi, Adel}, booktitle={The Thirteenth International Conference on Learning Representations (ICLR)}, year = {2025}, abstract = {Large language models (LLMs) are often deployed to perform constrained tasks, with narrow domains.
 For example, customer support bots can be built on top